2008 NHL entry draft

-The 2008 NHL Entry Draft was the 46th NHL Entry Draft.
-It was hosted by the Ottawa Senators at Scotiabank Place in the city of Ottawa, Ontario, on June 20–21, 2008.
-The Senators were originally awarded the 2005 NHL Entry Draft, but because of the lockout, that draft was scaled back significantly from its usual format of being open to the public and having many draft-eligible players in attendance.
-The actual 2005 drafting was held in Ottawa's Westin Hotel instead of the Corel Centre, as Canadian Tire Centre was then known.
+The 2008 NHL entry draft was the 46th entry draft for the National Hockey League.
+It was hosted by the Ottawa Senators at Scotiabank Place in Ottawa, Ontario, on June 20–21, 2008.
+The Senators were originally awarded the 2005 NHL entry draft, but because of the lockout, that draft was scaled back significantly from its usual format of being open to the public and having many draft-eligible players in attendance.
+The actual 2005 drafting was held in Ottawa's Westin Hotel instead of the Corel Centre.
 As a result of 2005's abridged draft, Ottawa was compensated with the 2008 draft.

+As of 2025, there are 19 active NHL players from this draft.

 Draft weekend

 The draft was part of a festival of events that Ottawa and the NHL presented at the Scotiabank Place arena.
 Before the first round and during the later rounds, the patio outside the main doors was the site of the 'Senators Fan Fest', with hockey games and music.
 Indoors, the NHL presented an exhibit of NHL trophies, including the Stanley Cup.
 A hockey card and memorabilia sale was also held.